White Gold vs Yellow Gold: Which Is Better?

 • White gold – Many jewelers combine raw gold with titanium and nickel to create white gold.
 These alloys dilute the yellow shade, creating a clean and striking “white” color (in fact, any alloy besides copper will whiten natural gold).
 Unfortunately, some wearers find that unplated gold-nickel alloy women’s wedding bands or mens wedding rings trigger an allergic reaction.
 Palladium is a wonderful hypoallergenic alternative, although not quite as hardening.

-• Rose gold – Copper and silver alloys create the romantic pink-ish tone of rose gold.
+• Rose gold – Copper and silver alloys create the romantic pinkish tone of rose gold.
 Once a vintage style, rose gold has experienced a slight resurgence in popularity.

 Both white gold and yellow gold are high quality metals for your jewelry.
-However, they do differ significantly in strength
+However, they do differ significantly in strength.

 Thanks to its higher content of alloys, white gold jewelry is more resistant to dents, scratches, and damage than yellow gold.
 For highly active wearers, white gold might be a safer choice.
 Despite this, yellow gold offers some benefits, including resizing and zero plating.